wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-alwayson-availability-groups-powershell.md

 - You already have an Azure account with the virtual machine subscription.

-- You have installed the [Azure PowerShell <!-- deleted by customization cmdlets](..\powershell-install-configure.md) --><!-- keep by customization: begin --> cmdlets](/documentation/articles/powershell-install-configure) <!-- keep by customization: end -->.
+- You have installed the [Azure PowerShell cmdlets](/documentation/articles/powershell-install-configure).

 - You already know how to provision a SQL Server VM from the virtual machine gallery using the GUI.
 For more information, see [Provisioning a SQL Server Virtual Machine on Azure](/documentation/articles/virtual-machines-provision-sql-server)